 How to back up with UrBackup to Exoscale Object Storage

-This blueprint can be used to deploy a Infscape Backup appliance on Exoscale and configure SOS as S3 backup endpoint.
+This guide can be used to deploy a Infscape Backup appliance on Exoscale and configure SOS as an S3 backup endpoint.

-Please follow the UrBackup guide to install a Cloud instance.
+Follow the UrBackup guide to install a cloud instance.

 The Infscape instance requires the following ports to be open in the security-group: